 The forms asks:

-a) What sort of support do you hope to get from a mentor?
-You should think about career issues you might want to work on and any barriers you might face in achieving your goals - and
+a) What kind of support do you hope to get from a mentor?
+Consider your personal learning and career goals, areas to work on, and potential barriers you may face;

-b) Who ideal mentor is?
+b) Who is your ideal mentor?
 Are there any specific areas of demographic, cultural or organisational fit that are important to you?

 1. Think about makes a successful mentoring relationship

-Consider what makes an effective mentee and how this can be transferred to this mentoring programme.
+Consider what makes an effective mentee and how this can be transferred to this programme.
+Be mindful of different perspectives in a mentoring relationship.

 • Honest